-In June 2016, the FASB issued ASU No. 2016-13, "Financial Instruments - Credit Losses (Topic 326)," which replaces the current incurred loss impairment methodology for most financial assets with the current expected credit loss, or CECL, methodology.
-The series of new guidance amends the impairment model by requiring entities to use a forward-looking approach based on expected losses rather than incurred losses to estimate credit losses on certain types of financial instruments, including trade receivables.
-The guidance is effective for annual periods beginning after December 15, 2022, including interim periods within those fiscal years.
-We are currently evaluating the impact that the new guidance will have on our financial statements.
+In June 2016, the FASB issued Accounting Standards Update (ASU) No. 2016-13, "Financial Instruments - Credit Losses (Topic 326)," which replaces the previous incurred loss impairment methodology for most financial assets with the current expected credit loss, or CECL, methodology.
+The new guidance requires entities to use a forward-looking approach based on expected losses rather than incurred losses to estimate credit losses on certain types of financial instruments, including trade receivables.
+The Company adopted the new standard effective January 1, 2023, which did not have a material impact to the consolidated financial statements.